FullstackAcademy/firebones/README.md

 `/server` has the Express server and routes. `start.js` is the entry point.

+`/bin` has scripts.
+(Right now it has *one* script that creates a useful symlink.)

 ## Conventions

 I use `require` and `module.exports` in `.js` files.

 I use `import` and `export` in `.jsx` files, unless `require` makes for cleaner code.

+I use two spaces, no semi-colons, and trailing commas where possible.
+I'll have a linter someday soon.